dataGriff/MyGymDB/readme.md

 * You realise you want to make the Sex identity column TINYINT instead of INT as it is smaller and you only have a few values.
 * Choosing the smallest datatype that can always fit your range of values in is the best practice.
 Make sure this is the case though.
 * For more information see data types sizes and their ranges in books online.
 * Amend the SexID column to be SMALLINT instead of INT.
-The complete script for this can be found in the TemplateScript folder beginning with 03c_.
+The complete script for this can be found in the [TemplateScripts](https://github.com/griff182uk/MyGymDB/tree/master/MyGymDB/TemplateScripts) folder beginning with 03c_.
 * Note: SSDT deployment is state based so you provide the code with how you want it to look, therefore you always supply CREATE statements and not ALTER.
 * Build the database.
 * Publish the database.